|Part of the Powerbase Brexit Portal.|

 - 'Britain’s immense shale gas reserves hold the key to a new energy strategy that will boost growth, create jobs and cut bills and carbon emissions.'

 - 'Clean, cheap, plentiful and safe, shale gas is an opportunity that Britain cannot afford to ignore.
 It is time to wave goodbye to wind farms, shelve the solar panels and get fracking.'

 Davis's constituency includes four oil and gas licence blocks, awarded by the Oil and Gas Authority under the 14th licensing round in 2015.
 Two shale licences were awarded to Cuadrilla and two to Europa.
-There are plans to conduct 2D seismic surveying, but no applications or plans for shale wells are currently underway.
+There are plans to conduct 2D seismic surveying, but as of November 2016 no applications or plans for shale wells were underway.

 Davis has a generally voted against increased regulations on fracking.

 - 26 January 2015: voted against making fracking companies apply for an environmental permit before conducting exploratory drilling.
 He was absent for a vote on an amendment to the Infrastructure Bill to include an 18-month moratorium on fracking.

 - 11 February 2015: absent for a vote on requiring more pre-conditions for where fracking can take place.

 - 16 December 2015: voted in favour of weakening regulations on fracking in protected areas and national parks.